 Even if you were able to eat large amounts of foods that are rich in B vitamins, such as fruits, vegetables, and grains, you might still typically have B vitamin deficiencies.
 Why would this be so?

 First, many foods are not grown properly and may contain insufficient amounts of vitamins.
 Secondly, certain people may not be able to fully convert the B vitamins found in food to their coenzyme forms which is necessary for them to become metabolically active in the body.

 Unfortunately, over half of the U.S. population is unable to metabolize the unmethylated forms of specific B vitamins, such as folate and vitamin B12, to their active forms.
 When folate (as 5- methyltetrahydrofolate) and vitamin B12 (as methylcobalamin) are provided to the body in their fully active biologically forms, the body can readily use these active forms due to their optimal bioavailability.
 The body can also retain them in the tissues to use them as needed to promote healthy methyl formation.

-Premier Complete B capsules by Premier Research Labs provide a full spectrum B vitamin formula with all 8 types of critical B vitamins that are all present in their biologically active forms.
-This vitamin B complex supplement directly delivers the fully activated, blood-circulating forms of B vitamins.
+B Complex dietary supplements provide a full spectrum B vitamin formula with all 8 types of critical B vitamins that are all present in their biologically active forms.
+These vitamin B complex supplements directly deliver the fully activated, blood-circulating forms of B vitamins.

 This is a fantastic formula to provide you with the full range of B vitamin support for all your nutritional needs.
-We are happy to have this product available for purchase at our Dripping Springs Pharmacy location.
+We have these products avaliable for purchase in our online store or at any of our two locations.